slbailey/retrowaves/tower/docs/contracts/FFMPEG_SUPERVISOR_CONTRACT.md

 | BOOTING → first frame (silence during grace) | RUNNING → operational mode determined by EncoderManager (typically BOOTING [O2] until grace expires) |
 | BOOTING → first frame (live PCM arrives) | RUNNING → LIVE_INPUT [O3] |
 | RUNNING (any PCM source) | Operational mode determined by EncoderManager based on PCM source availability |

+🔥 S7.2 – PCM Continuity Rules

+- [S7.2] **Continuous Feed Requirement**: FFmpeg must receive a PCM frame at every FRAME_INTERVAL without exception.
+No gaps, no conditional pauses, no "wait for audio to arrive".
+Silence must always be available as fallback.
+Violation → restart behavior is permitted, but only after feed requirements are satisfied.
+  - **During BOOTING state**: EncoderManager.next_frame() MUST provide continuous PCM frames (typically silence frames) at FRAME_INTERVAL cadence until real PCM becomes available.
+Supervisor only writes what it is given.
+This ensures FFmpeg receives a steady stream of data during startup, preventing encoder starvation or initialization failures.

+- [S7.2A] **Allowed PCM Sources**: The Supervisor may receive PCM from only these providers:
+  - Station PCM (primary)
+  - Tone Generator (fallback)
+  - Silence Generator (base fallback)
+  - Other sources prohibited.

+- [S7.2B] **Selection Hierarchy (strict priority)**: The PCM source selection hierarchy (Station PCM > Tone > Silence) is enforced in EncoderManager, not in Supervisor.
+At every tick, EncoderManager MUST select PCM using this exact rule:
+  - If Station PCM available → use Station PCM
+  - Else if fallback_mode == TONE → use Tone
+  - Else → use Silence
+  - This hierarchy is stable, stateless per tick, and no special-case branches may bypass it.
+  - Supervisor receives already-selected frames and MUST NOT override or modify the selection priority.

+- [S7.2C] **Boot-State Agnostic Behavior**: The PCM selection rules (enforced in EncoderManager) apply identically whether Supervisor is:
+  - BOOTING
+  - RUNNING
+  - RESTARTING (during process spawn)
+  - FAILED
+  - Supervisor forwards frames regardless of its state; selection priority is determined upstream in EncoderManager.

+- [S7.2D] **Silence During Startup**: During BOOTING:
+  - Silence is valid default PCM source
+  - It must continue until first Station PCM OR tone fallback triggers
+  - Silence must not stop once initial frame is written
+  - (Single-frame silence is noncompliant.)

+- [S7.2E] **Fallback Tone Activation Rule**: Tone may activate only if:
+  - Supervisor is RUNNING
+  - AND station PCM is unavailable
+  - AND grace window has expired
+  - Tone must not be used in BOOTING unless explicitly contracted later.

+- [S7.2F] **Zero PCM Availability Never Halts Feed**: If Station PCM missing and tone generator not operational:
+  - Feed = Silence (mandatory)
+  - FFmpeg must still receive data.

+- [S7.2G] **Minimum Sustained Feed Duration During BOOTING**: A single burst is NOT sufficient.
+During BOOTING, the supervisor MUST maintain a minimum sustained feed duration of ≥5 frames at FRAME_INTERVAL cadence for test simulation continuity.
+This requirement ensures that the continuous feed mechanism is properly established and can be verified by tests that wait for multiple frame intervals.
+The sustained feed must continue until real PCM becomes available or the supervisor transitions to RUNNING state.
+  - **Clarification**: Minimum sustained feed (S7.2G) is evaluated at the system level, not enforced by Supervisor internally.
+Supervisor's compliance means accepting sustained PCM without blocking.
+Supervisor does not generate frames; it receives frames from EncoderManager and forwards them to FFmpeg.
+The ≥5 frame requirement is verified by tests that observe system behavior, not by Supervisor's internal logic.

+- [S7.2H] **Seamless Transition to Live PCM**: Transition to live PCM must happen without a timing gap ≥1 FRAME_INTERVAL.
+When Station PCM becomes available during BOOTING, EncoderManager.next_frame() MUST switch from silence frames to live PCM frames within the same FRAME_INTERVAL window, and Supervisor MUST write the frames it receives without delay, ensuring no gap in the continuous feed.
+The transition must be immediate and must not cause any delay that would violate the continuous feed requirement per [S7.2].

+- [S7.2I] **Continuous feed requirement is fulfilled by EncoderManager+AudioPump, not internally by Supervisor**: Supervisor may not generate PCM.
+It only writes what it is given.

+🔥 S7.3 – Encoder Boot Priming Requirements

+**Purpose**: Guarantee FFmpeg receives enough PCM during startup to initialize the MP3 encoder and emit first frame before timeout.

+- [S7.3] **Boot Priming is Mandatory During BOOTING**: Boot priming is mandatory during BOOTING.
+System MUST write ≥N PCM frames within T ms of BOOTING state entry (where T = 50ms per [S7.3D] requirement #2).
+System MUST complete priming before first PCM routing decision.

+- [S7.3A] **Priming Trigger**: Priming occurs only when entering BOOTING state and before first FRAME_INTERVAL tick.

+- [S7.3B] **Priming Content**: Priming frames follow the selection hierarchy defined in [S7.2B].

+- [S7.3C] **Burst Size**: A minimum of N PCM frames MUST be written back-to-back without delay to pre-fill FFmpeg input buffers.
+  - N initially fixed = 5 frames
+  - Value becomes tunable later but contract requires ≥1 frame and enough to meet encoder startup needs

+- [S7.3D] **Priming Burst Timing Requirements**:
+  1. Boot priming MUST write ≥N frames back-to-back with no intentional sleep.
+  2. The total priming burst MUST complete within 50ms of entering BOOTING.
+  3. The interval between writes MAY exceed 1ms for the FIRST interval only, due to FFmpeg cold-start initialization and OS pipe wake-up.
+  4. All subsequent intervals (writes 2→3, 3→4, ..., N-1→N) SHOULD be <5ms under normal scheduler conditions.
+A sub-millisecond interval is ideal but not required for correctness.
+  5. Compliance is measured by burst completion time (requirement #2) and write immediacy (requirement #1), not strict microsecond precision.

+- [S7.3E] **Continuous Feed After Priming**: After the priming burst completes, EncoderManager.next_frame() MUST continue providing PCM frames (typically silence frames) at FRAME_INTERVAL cadence without waiting for any external trigger or pipeline readiness event.
+A minimum of 2 post-priming frames MUST be provided within the normal write cadence (~20–30ms) following the burst.
+Supervisor only writes what it is given.
+This ensures:
+  - Priming burst = rapid ≤1ms writes
+  - Continuous feed resumes automatically via EncoderManager.next_frame()
+  - First write occurs immediately after burst
+  - ≥2 additional frames prove cadence resumed
+  - **Note**: Continuous feed is maintained by EncoderManager+AudioPump.
+Supervisor must continue to accept/carry PCM writes uninterrupted.
+Per [S7.2] and [S7.4], continuous feed is guaranteed at the system level, and Supervisor's role is to forward PCM frames without blocking.

+- [S7.3F] **Observability**: Supervisor MUST log:
+  - start of priming
+  - number of frames written
+  - completion of priming
+  - first MP3 frame observed OR startup timeout

+- [S7.3G] **Testable Outcomes**:
+  - **Boot success criteria**:
+    - ffmpeg MUST remain alive past priming
+    - First MP3 frame MUST appear before startup timeout
+    - Supervisor MUST reach RUNNING if MP3 observed
+  - **Boot failure criteria**:
+    - If ffmpeg exits before priming completes → BOOTING → RESTARTING
+    - If timeout hits without MP3 → startup_timeout failure
+    - Restart attempts must follow existing restart contract

+🔥 S7.4 – Cadence Source of Truth

+- [S7.4] **PCM cadence MUST be driven exclusively by AudioPump**: PCM cadence MUST be driven exclusively by AudioPump calling EncoderManager.next_frame().
+Supervisor MUST NOT generate timing-based writes.
+Silence threads are prohibited.
+- [S7.4A] **Supervisor SHALL NOT operate a cadence or write silence autonomously**: Supervisor SHALL NOT operate a cadence or write silence autonomously.
+Continuous feed MUST originate from AudioPump → EncoderManager.write_pcm().
+Supervisor.write_pcm(bytes) is sink-only.

 ## 8. Error Logging